Russell Cody | Calabria Wines

 RUSSELL CODY | Calabria Family Wines & McWilliams Wines | Senior Commercial & Export Winemaker

 ‘Be prepared for hard work as it is not all beer and skittles.
 Fine wine takes time and lots of hard yakka!’

 Russell speaks with some authority.
 He started his winemaking career in 1989 and joined the celebrated McWilliam’s team back in 1995.
 Twenty odd years on, Russell is a senior winemaker, wine judge and one of the most respected wine experts in the industry.

-He is also a winemaker with a clear philosophy ‘great wines are made in the vineyard’ he states.
+Also a winemaker with a clear philosophy, he states ‘great wines are made in the vineyard’.
 Russell places strong emphasis on good vineyard management practices, and to sourcing the most appropriate, high-quality fruit available.
 This philosophy marries with Russell’s continuing passion for the Australian wine industry, as he says ‘we are still in an exciting early phase of making great table wine in Australia as we continue to pioneer the best varieties in each region that suits them’.

 Andrew Higgins, formally McWilliams, has joined Tamburlaine as Head of Winemaking for the Orange Region.
 Andrew forms part of a growing crew of winemaking talent at Tamburlaine.
 Following the recent sale of McWilliams, so ended Andrew’s admirable 18-year career commitment.
 Over that time, he progressed through the ranks to Chief Winemaker and has been a quiet achiever who accumulated all the technical skills supplemented with international experience in France and the US.